qinyinghua/NoSQL/README.md

             }
         ]})

-  2) Check the replica set status to see if network partition happens or not.
+  Step 2: Check the replica set status to see if network partition happens or not.

   Go into the mongo slave nodes.
 One of the slave node became the master now.
 See screen capture.

-  3) On the new master node, update the data.
+  Step 3: On the new master node, update the data.

       use cmpe281B
       db.bios.update(